brian-poblete/personal-website/README.md

-## Welcome to GitHub Pages
+## Welcome to Brian Poblete's Personal Website

 You can use the [editor on GitHub](https://github.com/brian-poblete/personal-website/edit/main/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

-### Markdown
+### Personal Project

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+My first website was the "Culture at MacArthur Park" page, which displayed remarkable pieces of art scattered throughout the area. https://app-806.ucm.kyrilov.xyz

 ```markdown
 Syntax highlighted code block